brigitte-bigi/Whakerexa/README.md

 ## Version 3.3 - devel

 - Extra Book.
-New bibliography, built in the browser from BibTeX data written in the page or kept in a `.bib` file.
+New bibliography, built in the browser from BibTeX data written on the page or kept in a `.bib` file.
 - Extra Book.
 New JS modules under `js/extras/book/`, and a new `bibbook.css`.
 - Extra Book.
 Citations: `<span data-bibtex="key">` is numbered in the order of the text, and opens its reference in the sentence.
 - Extra Book.
 The table of contents bears the numbers of the titles, counted by `book.css`.
 New variable `--toc-number-width`.